bet365 bonus code GOALMAX | $1,000 first bet safety net or $150 bonus | Goal.com US

 How to claim the bet365 promo code

-You can claim either of the bet365 promo offers if you live in one of the following states: AZ, CO, IA, IN, KY, LA, NC, NJ, OH, VA.
+You can claim either bet365 bonus if you live in one of the following states: AZ, CO, IA, IN, KY, LA, NC, NJ, OH, VA

 - Deposit at least $10 for either offer

-If you choose the $1,000 first bet safety net offer and your first bet misses, then bet365 will match your stake up to $1,000 in bonus bets.
-If your first bet wins, you collect the profits and your original stake.
+If you choose the first bet safety net offer and your first bet misses then bet365 will match your stake up to $1,000 in bonus bets.
+If your first bet wins, you win the profits and keep the original stake.

 What can you use your bet365 bonus on today?

-The Minnesota Timberwolves are -3 favorites to go 2-0 over the Phoenix Suns.
-Meanwhile, the Dallas Mavericks are -2.5 point picks to square the series against the LA Clippers.
+The Denver Nuggets remain -1 point favorites over the LA Lakers despite now being on the road.
+They are 2-0 up in the series after pulling off a narrow two point win in the last game, and will now look to assert their favorite status in LA.

-The final game has the Milwaukee Bucks as -2 favorites over the Indiana Pacers.
-The Bucks won the opening game despite missing Giannis Antetokounmpo through injury, and will look to repeat the feat tonight.
+There is also Premier League action this afternoon, with Manchester City huge -240 favorites over +550 home underdogs Brighton.
+Manchester City have games in hand over Arsenal and Liverpool, and play knowing if they win them then they’ll return to the top of the league.

-Visit bet365 today, where new players can use promo code GOALMAX and choose between either a first bet safety net of up to $1,000, or $150 in bonus bets after wagering just $5, to use on all this great action.
+Join bet365 today and choose from between a first bet safety net of up to $1,000, or the bet $5 or more and get $150 in bonus bets offer, to use on this packed day of sports.

 More info on bet365 promo offers